-3. Business Continuity and Disaster Recovery (BC & DR) Backup: Recovery: Backup Recovery, using the most recent backup copies (or a mutually agreed version) must be able to start within one (1) hour and complete within (8) hours of the determination a recovery is necessary, excluding periods of planned downtime Disaster Recovery &amp; Fail Over: Recovery Point Objective (RPO) is 15 Minutes and Recovery Time Objective (RTO) is 24 hours.
-Failover and fallback processes must be executed if the primary production configuration is unavailable Failback: Failback should occur from the Disaster Recovery site to the Production site within 24 hours and at a mutually agreed upon date and time Backup Recovery: 100% Disaster Recovery Fail Over: 100% Failback: 100% Backup &amp; Recovery: \$25,000 for each occurrence Disaster Recovery &amp; Fail Over: \$100,000 per day beyond the specification Failback: \$50,000 for each attempt after 2 unsuccessful attempts Backup Recovery: Scope: All production and non-production databases, file systems, and any other critical system data required for a fully functional system restoration.
-Backup and Recovery Backups must be executed daily (incremental) and weekly (full) at a minimum Measure: Recovery start time will be measured by the time the request is made and when the initial steps of recovery begin The Measurement Period is monthly for both Backup Recovery as well as Disaster Recovery &amp; Fail Over and reporting is quarterly for both.
+3. Business Continuity and Disaster Recovery (BC & DR) Backup: Recovery: Backup Recovery, using the most recent backup copies (or a mutually agreed version) must be able to start within one (1) hour and complete within (8) hours of the determination a recovery is necessary, excluding periods of planned downtime Disaster Recovery & Fail Over: Recovery Point Objective (RPO) is 15 Minutes and Recovery Time Objective (RTO) is 24 hours.
+Failover and fallback processes must be executed if the primary production configuration is unavailable Failback: Failback should occur from the Disaster Recovery site to the Production site within 24 hours and at a mutually agreed upon date and time Backup Recovery: 100% Disaster Recovery Fail Over: 100% Failback: 100% Backup & Recovery: \$25,000 for each occurrence Disaster Recovery & Fail Over: \$100,000 per day beyond the specification Failback: \$50,000 for each attempt after 2 unsuccessful attempts Backup Recovery: Scope: All production and non-production databases, file systems, and any other critical system data required for a fully functional system restoration.
+Backup and Recovery Backups must be executed daily (incremental) and weekly (full) at a minimum Measure: Recovery start time will be measured by the time the request is made and when the initial steps of recovery begin The Measurement Period is monthly for both Backup Recovery as well as Disaster Recovery & Fail Over and reporting is quarterly for both.
 Note that reporting should specifically include would-be RPO times even if cutover to DR does not occur.
 Disaster Recovery refers to major disruptions to the production environment.
 Plans, procedures, and infrastructure need to be established to recover from a major disaster and resume daily operations

-4. "Time to Market" for problem tickets Severity 1 &amp; 2 Problem: For each Problem the vendor must: Provide a Root Cause Analysis (RCA) within one (1) week, and Deploy a fix within one (2) weeks of the RCA Severity 3 &amp; 4 Problems: For each Problem the vendor must: Provide a Root Cause Analysis (RCA) within two (2) weeks, and Deploy a fix within 3 months Severity 1 &amp; 2 Problems: 98% Severity 3 &amp; 4 Problems: 95% Severity 1 &amp; 2 Problems: \$10,000 for each problem beyond the service level Severity 3 &amp; 4 Problems: \$5,000 for each problem beyond the service level The Root Cause Analysis (RCA) provided must include a full and detailed explanation of the source and impact of the problem from both technical, business, and process perspective.
+4. "Time to Market" for problem tickets Severity 1 & 2 Problem: For each Problem the vendor must: Provide a Root Cause Analysis (RCA) within one week, and Deploy a fix within one (2) weeks of the RCA • Severity 1 & 2 Problems: 98% • Severity 1 & 2 Problems: \$10,000 for each problem beyond the service level • The Root Cause Analysis (RCA) provided must include a full and detailed explanation of the source and impact of the problem from both technical, business, and process perspective.
 For example, indication that a system issue was caused by a broken business rule is insufficient.
 Instead, the RCA must indicate when, how and why the business rule became broken.
 Additionally, where appropriate, the RCA must include forward looking corrective actions and process improvements.
-5. Application Online Application and Online Online Application • Identification of business functions
+5 Application Severity 3 & 4 Problems: For each Problem the vendor must: Provide a Root Cause Analysis (RCA) within two (2) weeks, and Deploy a fix within 3 months • Severity 3 & 4 Problems: 95% • Severity 3 & 4 Problems: \$5,000 for each problem beyond the service level

-Performance Batch Performance: Application and Batch and Batch Performance: (for online transactions) and baseline performance levels (for both online Online application response time should not degrade overall or for a specific business function Performance : 100% \$10,000 and batch) will be measured during vendor transition phase specific business function.
+Performance Batch Performance: Application and and Batch (for online transactions) and baseline Online application response time should not degrade overall or for a specific business function Performance : 100% \$10,000 and batch) will be measured during vendor transition phase specific business function.
 Batch run times should not degrade.
 Current business functions for the purposes of online transaction performance measurement are as follows: Application Registration Data Collection Eligibility Homepage/Login/Logout Household Details MCI Search Provider Worker Inbox Visit Record (Lobby) search Measurement of online application transaction performance will occur during business hours and is reported on monthly Measurement of batch run times will take volume into consideration Vendor responsibility for response time begins at the network demarcation back to and including the interface servers within HIX/IES System.
 Application and network response time for those components not under the direct control of